nodejs/node/doc/api/domain.md

     d.on('error', (er) => {
       console.error(`error ${er.stack}`);

-      // Note: we're in dangerous territory!
+      // Note: We're in dangerous territory!
       // By definition, something unexpected occurred,
       // which we probably didn't want.
       // Anything can happen now!
 Be very careful!